-What if you could empower someone who has experienced homelessness, a disability or other adversity by helping them exhibit art they’ve created and show it to the world?
+What if you could empower someone who has experienced homelessness, a disability or other adversity by helping them exhibit art and craft they’ve created and show it to the world?
 What if they could earn an income by selling merchandise with their art on it, such as phone covers, tea towels, puzzles or greeting cards?

 Open Canvas was created to empower disadvantaged artists and help them with these issues.